-Christian’s debut with the Gävle Symfoniorkester in October 2009 led to an immediate re-invitation and appointment as Principal Guest Conductor from 2010 to 2014.
-He also enjoys a close relationship with the Stavanger Symphony Orchestra and becomes Chief Conductor from the 2012/13 season.
-Other notable recent debuts include projects with the Philharmonia Orchestra, Monte Carlo Philharmonic, Vienna Radio Symphony, Deutsche Radio Philharmonie Saarbrücken Kaiserslautern, State Symphony Orchestra of Russia, Singapore Symphony and Tokyo Philharmonic.
-He has also collaborated with the Orchestre Philharmonique de Radio France, Orchestre National du Capitole de Toulouse, Israel Philharmonic, National Arts Centre Orchestra (Ottawa) and Los Angeles Philharmonic, the last during his participation in their Young Artist Fellowship programme.
+Following his debut with the Gävle Symfoniorkester in October 2009, one of his first appearances in Europe, Christian was appointed Principal Guest Conductor (2010-2013).
+Other notable first appearances in recent years include projects with the Philharmonia Orchestra, Vienna Radio Symphony, Deutsche Radio Philharmonie Saarbrücken Kaiserslautern, State Symphony Orchestra of Russia and Singapore Symphony.
+He has also collaborated with the Orchestre Philharmonique de Radio France, Orchestre National du Capitole de Toulouse, Residentie Orkest, Israel Philharmonic, National Arts Centre Orchestra (Ottawa) and Los Angeles Philharmonic, the last during his participation in their Young Artist Fellowship programme.